VIII) Referendum

 A) Definition and Purpose

 1) A referendum is the submission of proposed or active legislation to a direct vote of approval or disapproval by the Student Association.
-The purpose of a referendum is to solicit an accurate opinion from the Student Association on a particular question.
+The purpose of a referendum is to obtain an accurate expression of opinion from the Student Association on a particular question.

-a) Any Student Government member may submit any measure to the Student Association for its consideration to more accurately determine the opinion of the Student Association on said measure.
+a) Any Student Government member may submit a measure to the Student Association for consideration in order to more accurately determine the Association’s opinion on that measure.

 3) Constitution and Constitutional Amendments

-a) Amendments to this Constitution shall be proposed to and developed by the Student Constitution Committee.
+a) Amendments to this Constitution shall be proposed and developed by the Student Constitution Committee.

 b) Proposed amendments shall be submitted to a vote of Student Government.
-With an approval of two-thirds of Student Government, proposed amendments shall be submitted to a vote of the Student Association membership.
-If approved by a majority of those voting and if at least eight percent (8%) of the Student Association membership votes, they shall be submitted to the University President for approval.
+With an approval of two-thirds of Student Government, proposed amendments shall then be submitted to a vote of the Student Association membership.
+If approved by a majority of those voting, and if at least eight percent (8%) of the Student Association membership participates, the amendments shall be submitted to the University President for approval.

 c) If approved by the University President, such amendments shall become effective immediately unless otherwise specified in the amendment.

-d) If modified, such recommendation shall be submitted to the Student Association for approval or disapproval.
-If approved, they become effective immediately.
+d) If modified, such recommendations shall be submitted to the Student Association for approval or disapproval.
+If approved, they shall become effective immediately.

-f) Upon ratification the Student Government shall be responsible for the implementation of all the provisions of this Constitution.
+f) Upon ratification, the Student Government shall be responsible for implementing all provisions of this Constitution.

-a) Upon petition by at least five percent of the Student Association a referendum shall be held to remove a member of Student Government.
-A member of Student Government shall be removed from office if at least ten percent of the Student Association votes on a referendum to remove said member and the majority of those voting vote in favor of removal.
-A separate petition and referendum shall be made for each member addressed in this manner.
+a) Upon petition by at least five percent of the Student Association, a referendum shall be held to remove a member of Student Government.
+A member shall be removed from office if at least ten percent of the Student Association votes on the referendum and a majority of those voting support the removal.
+A separate petition and referendum shall be held for each member addressed in this manner.

 B) Quorum

-1) Quorum shall be defined as eight percent of the Student Association members.
+1) Quorum shall be defined as eight percent (8%) of the Student Association membership.

 C) Process

-1) All referenda submitted to the Student Association shall require two calendar weeks prior notice as to the time, place, date and nature of the matter to be considered.
+1) All referenda submitted to the Student Association shall require two calendar weeks’ prior notice specifying the time, place, date, and nature of the matter to be considered.

-a) Any referenda calling for modification to Fee Allocation Committee policies or procedures or an adjustment to Student Fees shall be submitted no less than six months prior to the fiscal year during which the change shall become effective.
+a) Any referendum calling for modifications to Fee Allocation Committee policies or procedures, or adjustments to Student Fees, shall be submitted no less than six months prior to the fiscal year in which the change is to take effect.

-3) The presentation of referenda and subsequent vote collection, interpretation and recording will be handled by the Elections Committee as defined in section IV.B.1.a.
+3) The presentation, vote collection, interpretation, and recording of referenda shall be handled by the Elections Committee as defined in Section IV.B.1.a.

-4) A bill may be introduced as a referendum item with an initiative of eight percent of the Student Association, including the ability to discipline and remove any member of Student Government.
+4) A bill may be introduced as a referendum item by an initiative of at least eight percent (8%) of the Student Association, including measures concerning the discipline or removal of any Student Government member.